Megabit/Blazorise/docs/_posts/2020-12-15-release-notes-093.md

 Other changes are the introduction of new `SnackbarHeader` and `SnackbarFooter` component.
 This will allow more freedom to make snackbar to appear as classic Toast component.
 This change also bring slight breaking change because from now on `SnackbarAction` must be placed inside of `SnackbarBody`, `SnackbarHeader` and `SnackbarFooter`.

 `SnackbarStack` has also received some of the changes.
 For start, `Push` method is removed and it is replaced with new `PushAsync` method.
 It can now receive `message` and a `title` parameters, while other options are controlled through the `options` builder.

+### Datagrid: Multiple Selection

+Introduced multiple selection support for Datagrid.
+This was done by introducing a new enum `DataGridSelectionMode` defined by the `SelectionMode Parameter`.
+You can now select between the default `DataGridSelectionMode.Single` or the new `DataGridSelectionMode.Multiple`.

+Use the new `DataGridSelectionMode.Multiple` to enable multiple selection on Datagrid.
+Clicking rows will now select multiple records at a time.
+You can now access them by using the `SelectedRows Parameter` and also bind to the `SelectedRowsChanged EventCallBack`
+The single selection behaviour is maintained, so the last clicked record will still register as the selected record provided by the `SelectedRow Parameter`.

+Optionally you can use the new Datagrid column `<DataGridMultiSelectColumn>` to enable a checkbox column that works exclusively with multiple selection.
+You can either use your own `MultiSelectTemplate RenderFragment` to customize the input that will appear in the column and trigger the multiple selection by then binding to the provided
+`SelectedChanged EventCallBack` or just use the provided default by not specifying a `MultiSelectTemplate RenderFragment`.
+When using this extra column, the top row column, will provide the ability to select or unselect all rows.